startupengine/startupengine/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within SmartStartup, please send an e-mail to info@smartstartup.io.
+If you discover a security vulnerability within StartupEngine, please send an e-mail to info@StartupEngine.io.
 All security vulnerabilities will be promptly addressed.

 ## License

-SmartStartup is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+StartupEngine is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).